bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? acessibility is how many people can use your product. how well everyone can use your product.
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. not everyone has a nice phone or laptop that can see images you may display a simple tag when the image fails to load allows someone who cant see what you see to at least get the idea youre conveying. or if you've a red button with green letters i wont be able to see what the button says. not all people use sites on a laptop some use smartphones and even some basic phones you may need a different layout for mobile devices. a page should be acessible to everyone.
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable is an element that is defined. a name for an action. your function may be named like function myfunction(a,b){mycode} the a, b are the variables and when entered anywhere inside the {} the a, b variables will be defined with an aray, obj, numb, string boolean or whatever complex items you can dream.
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? functions allow to have a preset action that can be called at any point and either envoked raw or with variables to be used more than once. you want to have to do a function to generate a random number 1-10 so that you just say randomStat() instead of writing out every time to make a random rounded number min 1 max ten it would get kinda cumbersome in your code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.